ABA-Aziz/rambling.io/_notebooks/2022-09-26-assignment.md

 ## Misc.

-We are all running a Scrum Board, as mentioned above, and
+We are all running a Scrum Board, as mentioned above, and things are running smoothly so far.